SkyeWrenbrook/soc-analyst-labs/overthewire-labs/bandit/bandit1/writeup.md

 ## Takeaways

 Being able to navigate the linux terminal is fundamental to cybersecurity.
-Knowing linux commands like cat and ls can assist the soc analyst in completing many security tasks such as reading files.
+Knowing linux commands like cat and ls can assist the soc analyst in completing many security tasks such as reading files and listing contents in a directory.